 When you give people responsibility, they will respond by stepping up and will feel that they are trusted and valued.
 As long as you aren’t overloading them with duties, giving someone the chance to show what they can do is a great way to inspire and motivate.

 If you make it easy to be comfortable and stay focused then they will!
 To create a positive working environment by providing nutritional snacks, promoting hydration, and removing any clutter.
 You might think about offering standing desks, or desk cycles, and always make sure the office is not too hot.
 Above all, make people feel welcome, and try to keep the office space a nice place to be.

-Obviously, your staff are being paid, but smaller incentives can work wonders at keeping people motivated!
+Obviously, your staff is being paid, but smaller incentives can work wonders at keeping people motivated!
 You could set targets and offer gift cards, cinema tickets, or something similar to those who reach or exceed the targets.
-Not only will this give people something to focus on, it will mean they feel their work is worthwhile, and will give them something to aim for.
+Not only will this give people something to focus on, but it will also mean they feel their work is worthwhile and will give them something to aim for.

 Enrichment is crucial when it comes to keeping people motivated, and it stops the job from getting stale or boring.
 There are so many options, you could organise an away day to develop teamwork, you could encourage staff to volunteer at a charitable organisation, or you could arrange some professional training.
 Not only will they be exercising their brain, but they will feel that they are worth the investment.
 As long as people feel valued, they will be happy to put in hard work, and extra hours, and will want to prove that it was worth it.
 Study365 provides a variety of training courses that would be extremely helpful to work professionals, like our Business Skills Diploma, Microsoft Office 2016 training, or Customer Service Training.